When to plant Daffodils in Nassau County, FL

 Nassau County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is February 14 and first fall frost is December 1.

-Nassau County County sits in USDA Zone 9a.
+Nassau County sits in USDA Zone 9a.
 Daffodils grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Daffodils grow in Nassau County County's climate?
+Can Daffodils grow in Nassau County's climate?

 Your Nassau County Garden Planner — Free